Surgery for gastrointestinal carcinoid tumors

-Liver resection: In this operation, one or more pieces of the liver that contain areas of cancer spread are removed.
+In this operation, one or more pieces of the liver that contain areas of cancer spread are removed.
 When it is not possible to remove all areas of cancer spread, surgery may still be done to remove as much tumor as is possible to help reduce symptoms of carcinoid syndrome.
 This is sometimes called cytoreductive surgery.
-Removing liver metastases may help some patients with carcinoid tumors to live longer, but more than 9 out of 10 patients who have this surgery develop new liver metastases within 10 years.
+Removing liver metastases may help some people with carcinoid tumors to live longer, but more than 9 out of 10 people who have this surgery develop new liver metastases within 10 years.

 Last Medical Review: 02/26/2015